toqwatts/java-database-capstone/user_stories/patient_user_story_4.md

 # Admin User Story

 **Title:**
-_As an Patient, I need to be able to log out, so that I can secure my info._
+_As an Patient, I need to be able to log in, so that I can book an hour long consult with a doctor._

 **Acceptance Criteria:**
 1. Create appointments tables